kb-dk/ds-cumulus-export/README.md

 Copy `src/test/resources/ds-cumulus-export.yml` to `user.home` and fill in the missing values.
 Contact a KB-developer on the DigiSam-project for the credentials.

+Also copy `src/test/resources/ds-cumulus-export-default-mapping.yml` to `user.home`.
+This file does not need to be adjusted.

 (the location of the config file will be made flexible at a later point)

 ## Build & run